 This lack of control is then inevitable, and alcohol related harm can’t be avoided.
 This means different things for each of us.
 When the ultimate result hurts you or others you know and even don’t know, the consequences can be devastating and, even in this sense, life changing.

-So, if your relationship with alcohol remains a little ignorant, you make yourself susceptible to long term health risks such as heart disease, stroke and even cancer.
+Excessive use of alcohol can make us susceptible to long term health risks such as heart disease, stroke and even cancer.
 Getting a fresh take on the fact that if you drink too much you just increase that risk of harm…… it’s good to take a moment here and understand that significance.

 A bit dry?